 5x points essentially works out to 5% cash back, but remember that cash back can only be spent at a Caesars resort.
 5% cash back is better than anything you can get from any card on the market when spending on bottle service sure from time to Chase Freedom offers 5% back on things like gas- but no card offers 5% cash back on a necessity like bottle service.

-Here is how I would organize a weekend in Vegas to maximize credit card rewards.
+Here is how I would organize a weekend in Vagas to maximize credit card rewards.
 First some tips I have learned after over 10+ party boy trips to Vegas.

 - The more money you spend the more fun you have.
 The folks that set pricing in Vegas are truly geniuses.
-I have never seen a better calculation of money spent to utility- sorry guys deals are very hard to come by.
-One time we thought we got a deal on a booth but after about 45 mins our 10 person booth was split and 5 more dudes got squished in.
+I have never seen a better calculation of money spent to utility- sorry guys there are no deals.
+One time we thought we got a deal on a booth, but after about 45 mins our 10 person booth was split and 5 more dudes got squished in.

 - Don't chase the dragon- go for less expensive bottle service options if it is your first time, then next time you go back pay a little more- you will have more fun.
 Doing the same thing you did the year before and expecting the same level of fun will only leave you disappointed.